npm-shubham/Arcadia/README.md

 # Arcadia

-*Arcadia* is a collection of 2D games based on the pygame module.
+**Arcadia** is a collection of 2D games based on the pygame module.
 The games include:

-*Catch the Clown
+* Catch the Clown
-*Hungry Rabbit
+* Hungry Rabbit
-*Monster Hunter
+* Monster Hunter
-*Puzzle
+* Puzzle
-*Skier
+* Skier
-*Snake
+* Snake
-*Space Invader
+* Space Invader

 There is also an arcadia.py file which is based on the tkinter module and serves as a homepage for the games.
 From the homepage, you can select a game to play.

 Getting Started
 To get started with Arcadia, you will need to install the pygame and tkinter modules.
 You can do this using the following commands:

-pip install pygame
+command pip install pygame
 pip install tkinter

 Once you have installed the required modules, you can run Arcadia by typing the following command in your terminal: